rust-lang/rust/README.md

   positives here, so if you program runs fine in Miri right now that is by no means a guarantee that it is UB-free when these questions get answered.

-    In particular, Miri does currently not check that integers are initialized or that references point to valid data.
+    In particular, Miri does currently not check that integers/floats are initialized or that references point to valid data.
 * If the program relies on unspecified details of how data is laid out, it will still run fine in Miri -- but might break (including causing UB) on different compiler versions or different platforms.